Sceptre/sceptre-cdk-handler/README.md

 The "bootstrapless" deployment_type uses the [cdk-bootstrapless-synthesizer](https://github.com/aws-samples/cdk-bootstrapless-synthesizer)
 to handle assets without needing a bootstrap stack.
-Instead, you can provide the relevant asset-related configurations as needed or desired, pulling values from other stack outputs using resolvers.
+Instead, you can provide the relevant asset-related configurations as needed, pulling values from other stack outputs using resolvers.

 If you don't need to utilize a pre-existing bootstrap stack or don't need or want the overhead of having a bootstrap stack with all the infrastructure resources created along with that (many of which